kenyamane/MTBurn-JavaScript-SDK-Install-Guide/WordPress_Plugin_English.md

 ![インストール方法その1](Install_SDK_Guide_Images/en/install1.png)

-### B)How to select the plug-in zip file and install
+### B)How to select the plugin zip file and install

 - Download the plugin zip file from [WordPress plugin「Advertising Manager」](https://wordpress.org/plugins/advertising-manager/)
-- On the UI of WordPress, you can see the section named ”Appearance>Edit” on the left side then, click on that section and select “upload plugin”.
+- On the UI of WordPress, you can see the section named ”Appearance>Edit” on the left side then, click on that section and select “Upload plugin”.
 - Select the zip file, click button “Install now”

-### C)How to upload plug-in directly on server
+### C)How to upload plugin directly on server

 - •	Download the plugin zip file from [WordPressplug-in「Advertising Manager」](https://wordpress.org/plugins/advertising-manager/).
 - Upload the zip file on the “wp-contents/plugins” directory “wp-contents/plugins” which is installed via Wordpress